This blog is about Integrated Pest Management, or IPM. Don't stop reading.

 We all want our gardens to be perfect, but part of the IPM strategy is to accept a little less perfection.
 The garden doesn't have to be perfect and neither do you.
 Perfect people are boring and perfect gardens lack a certain authenticity.
 It's okay to accept less than spotless in the garden.
 It not only helps you.
 It helps the environment.

 Good job you for reading all the way through.
 I learned a lot writing this post, and I hope you learned something reading it.
-Now, as promised, a short (very) list of my favorite summer garden books.
-These books aren't how-to but life-in-the-garden books that help you forget your gardening troubles and have you Lol at the adventures of a home garden.
+Now, as promised, a short list of my favorite summer garden books.
+These books aren't how-to but life-in-the-garden books that help you forget your gardening troubles and have you laughing out loud at the adventures of a home gardener.